matiaszappino/holbertonschool-higher_level_programming/0x0C-python-almost_a_circle/README.md

 Tasks
 -----

-Done?!
-Help

-×

-#### Students who are done with "0.
-If it's not tested it doesn't work"

 #### 0\.
 If it's not tested it doesn't work mandatory

-Score: 73.49% (Checks completed: 73.49%)

 All your files, classes and methods must be unit tested and be PEP 8 validated.